KhanAjmal007/Data-Science-Portfolio/README.md

 41. Customer lifetime value prediction: Develop a model that predicts the lifetime value of a customer based on their purchase history, demographics, and other relevant information.

-# Here are a few suggestions for data science projects that could be included in a portfolio to showcase to clients for an investment or stock advisor company:
+# Here are a few suggestions for data science projects for an investment or stock advisor company:

 42. Stock price prediction: Develop a model that uses historical stock market data to predict future stock prices.
 This can include data on stock prices, trading volume, and news articles.